DevAgnihotri/MCA_Sem_2/DBMS/Unit 5.md

 ### Q20.
 What do you mean by timestamp?
 Discuss timestamp ordering protocol in detail.

-**Question 20: What do you mean by timestamp?
-Discuss timestamp ordering protocol in detail.**

-- **Timestamp:** A unique identifier (often a number or time value) assigned to each transaction.
+- **Timestamp:** A timestamp is a unique identifier (usually a number or the system time) given to each transaction when it starts.
+It helps the DBMS decide the order in which transactions should be executed.
 - **Timestamp Ordering Protocol:**
-  - Each data item has two timestamps: read_TS (last read) and write_TS (last write).
+  - Each data item in the database keeps two timestamps:
+    - **read_TS(X):** The largest timestamp of any transaction that has successfully read data item X.
+    - **write_TS(X):** The largest timestamp of any transaction that has successfully written to data item X.

-  - When a transaction wants to read or write, the DBMS checks these timestamps to ensure serializability.
+  - When a transaction wants to perform a read or write, the DBMS checks these timestamps:
+    - **Read(X):** If the transaction’s timestamp is less than write_TS(X), it means a newer transaction has already written to X, so the read is rejected and the transaction is rolled back.
+Otherwise, the read is allowed, and read_TS(X) is updated if needed.

-  - If an operation would violate the timestamp order, the transaction is rolled back.
+    - **Write(X):** If the transaction’s timestamp is less than either read_TS(X) or write_TS(X), it means a newer transaction has already read or written X, so the write is rejected and the transaction is rolled back.
+Otherwise, the write is allowed, and write_TS(X) is updated.

+  - This protocol ensures that all operations occur in timestamp order, maintaining serializability.

 - **Advantages:**
-  - No locks, so no deadlocks.
+  - No locks are used, so there are no deadlocks.
-  - Ensures serializability.
+  - Transactions are executed in a serializable order.
 - **Disadvantages:**
-  - May cause many rollbacks (especially under high contention).
+  - Transactions may be rolled back frequently if there is a lot of overlap or contention, which can reduce performance.

 ---